Incesticide

-is a compilation album by the American rock band Nirvana.
-It consists of their 1990 non-album single "Sliver", including its B-side, along with demos, outtakes, and recordings from BBC Radio sessions.
+is the first compilation album by the American rock band Nirvana.
+It consists of their 1990 non-album single "Sliver", including its B-side "Dive", along with demos, outtakes, and recordings from BBC Radio sessions.
 It was released on December 14, 1992, in Europe, and December 15, 1992, in the United States, between the band's breakthrough album Nevermind and their third album In Utero.
 The album reached number 39 on the Billboard 200.

 Background

-Early in 1992, Jonathan Poneman of Sub Pop contacted Gary Gersh, who had previously signed Nirvana to DGC Records, to inform him that Sub Pop still had a number of unreleased early Nirvana recordings in their possession.
+Early in 1992, Jonathan Poneman of Sub Pop contacted Gary Gersh, who had previously signed Nirvana to DGC Records, to inform him that Sub Pop still had a number of unreleased early Nirvana recordings in its possession.
 The band had intended to release the material via Sub Pop and cynically called it Cash Cow.
 However, Sub Pop could not match Geffen Records' distribution network, and the band felt that getting the material maximum exposure was important.
 Sub Pop sold the recordings to Geffen for "a six-figure amount" on the condition that the band would create and approve the release of an album by Christmas 1992.

 At the time, the majority of the material on Incesticide was circulating within fan communities (albeit in lower quality).
 It was widely reported in the music press that the band wanted to offer fans a higher-quality alternative.
 In the book Cobain Unseen, Charles R. Cross writes that Kurt Cobain agreed to the release of this compilation because he was allowed complete control over the album's artwork.

 Since the songs were recorded in different sessions and some were recorded when Nirvana did not have a stable formation, the album includes recordings by four different drummers: Chad Channing, Dan Peters, Dale Crover, and Dave Grohl.

 In March 1993, more than two years after the release of "Sliver", a music video for the song was filmed to promote Incesticide.
 It was directed by Kevin Kerslake and features the band performing in Kurt Cobain's garage, decorated with his personal memorabilia.
 Cobain's infant daughter Frances Bean Cobain also makes an appearance.